glacials/twos.dev/src/cold/apple.md

 from Cinnamon's
 post](https://cinnamon.agency/blog/post/apple_musics_ux_problem).

-I miss Google Play Music.
-I've softly switched to Spotify which, in a vacuum, is strictly better.

-Ecosystem effects of Apple Music include tighter Shazam integration and better Siri support for when I’m driving and want to play something.
+Ecosystem effects of Apple Music include tighter Shazam integration, Spotlight integration, and better Siri support for playing things handsfree.

+#### Departure {#byemusic}

+I miss Google Play Music, which solved all my problems.
+I've softly switched to Spotify which seems overall better, almost strictly so if it weren't for ecosystem effects.

-### Google Pay → Apple Pay {#pay}
+### ✔ Google Pay → Apple Pay {#pay}

 I always felt that Google Pay was finicky, and that made me embarrassed to use it.
 It was hard to find "the spot" on credit card machines to tap.
 Apple Pay